resource-watch/slate/source/includes/api/_geostore.md

 ## What is Geostore?

 Geostore is a geojson database.
-You can save your geojson or obtain geojson from country, region, Protected areas, etc.
+You can save your geojson or obtain geojson by country, region, Protected areas, etc.

-Geostore object contains the next fields:
+Geostore object contains the following fields:

 | Field             | Description                                                       | Type